VAT for business: everything you need to know

 There is a reduced VAT rate of 5% on goods and services such as:

-The zero rate for VAT still means you need to charge your customers VAT, but this is at 0%.
-You’re still required to keep records for VAT and complete a VAT return.
+The zero VAT rate still means you need to charge your customers VAT, but this is at 0%.
+You’re still required to keep VAT records and complete a VAT return.

 The zero rate for VAT is charged on goods and services such as: